-2.3.5 Effort Points are Optional
+2.4.6 Some Points are Optional

-The effort points (daily update, readings, and study time) are partly there as a safety net.
+The readings and study time points are partly there as a safety net.
 They are meant to be easy to earn.
 They help to make sure you will pass the class.

 But when I calculate your final grade, I do it several ways: